maxpohlman/maxpohlman.github.io/resume.md

 **Technical**

-*5 years experience coding in R. Well versed in data cleaning, manipulation, analysis, and visualization via ggplot.
+* 5 years experience coding in R. Well versed in data cleaning, manipulation, analysis, and visualization via ggplot.

-*Advanced usage of Microsoft Excel for things like pivot tables, solver, and macros
+* Advanced usage of Microsoft Excel for things such as pivot tables, solver, and macros

-*Knowledge of git and project management through github
+* Knowledge of git and project management through github

-*Basic knowledge of STATA, Python, MySQL, Access, MatLab, QGIS
+* Basic knowledge of STATA, Python, MySQL, Access, MatLab, QGIS

 Open Source
 :   List open source contributions here, perhaps placing emphasis on